Caller ID spoofing: History

 Caller ID spoofing has been available for years to people with a specialized digital connection to the telephone company, called an ISDN PRI circuit.
 Collection agencies, law-enforcement officials, and private investigators have used the practice, with varying degrees of legality.
-The first mainstream caller ID spoofing service was launched USA-wide on September 1, 2004 by California-based Star38.com.
+The first mainstream caller ID spoofing service was launched U.S.-wide on September 1, 2004 by California-based Star38.com.
 Founded by Jason Jepson, it was the first service to allow spoofed calls to be placed from a web interface.
 It stopped offering service in 2005, as a handful of similar sites were launched.

-In August 2006, Paris Hilton was accused of using caller ID spoofing to break into a voicemail system that used caller ID for authentication.
 Caller ID spoofing also has been used in purchase scams on web sites such as Craigslist and eBay.
 The scamming caller claims to be calling from Canada into the U.S. with a legitimate interest in purchasing advertised items.
-Often the sellers are asked for personal information such as a copy of a registration title, etc., before the (scammer) purchaser invests the time and effort to come see the for-sale items.
+Often the sellers are asked for personal information such as a copy of a registration title, etc., before the (scammer) purchaser invests the time and effort to come and see the items for sale.
 In the 2010 election, fake caller IDs of ambulance companies and hospitals were used in Missouri to get potential voters to answer the phone.
 In 2009, a vindictive Brooklyn wife spoofed the doctor's office of her husband's lover in an attempt to trick the other woman into taking medication which would make her miscarry.